srirambharadwaj1994/AIproject/README.md

 # Running the code:
 To visualize the model: Please run the following command in a terminal in root folder of the project --> \
 'tensorboard --logdir=logs/'
+The log files will be stored into log folderfor further use.

+# My Output and my Log files:
+The Output for 2 and 4 epochs can be found at [Output]()